 |Northwest||Third week of the month|

-Your billing due date is listed on the bottom payment stub section of your monthly billing statement.
+Your due date is listed on the bottom payment stub section of your monthly statement.
 We are required to provide 20 days to pay a bill before it is considered past-due.
-Your billing due date cannot be changed.
+Your due date cannot be changed.

 Signing up for paperless billing is simple!
 Log into your account established on our Customer Portal.
 Click on 'Profile' and update to Paperless billing.
 You have the option to either receive an email or text notification to a cell number (customer is responsible for any data or text charge incurred) when your bill is ready.
 See our brochure for more details on how to access and use the Customer Portal.

 Customer accounts that are past due will be subject to our collections processes.
 MPU prints past due notices with future collections actions in red directly on the monthly billing statement.
-Separate letters are sent out to notify owners of collections actions when accounts are in tenant’s name (occupant name differing than what is listed on the tax roll or property is contractor occupied).
+Separate letters are sent out to notify owners of collections actions when accounts are in tenant names (occupant name is different than what is listed on the tax roll or property is contractor occupied).
 We encourage owners to notify MPU of a change in occupancy to avoid improper collections actions from being taken.
 A courtesy call will be attempted prior to additional action being taken.